Single-pixel imaging of a translational object: Method

-the commonly used spatial light modulator in SPI is the DMD.
+The commonly used spatial light modulator in SPI is a DMD.
 These Fourier basis patterns are grayscale and cannot be directly loaded on the DMD.
-Binarization is usually required when these patterns are used for modulation.
-The grayscale patterns can be binarized using the upsampling scheme\cite{zhang2017fast} and Floyd-Steinberg dithering method\cite{floyd1976adaptive}.
-After binarization, the pattern $P(f_x, f_y, 0)$ plus the pattern $P (f_x, f_y, \pi)$ equals the all-one pattern; the pattern $P (f_x, f_y, \pi/2)$ plus the pattern $P (f_x, f_y, 3\pi/2)$ equals the all-one pattern, too.
+Binarization is typically required when these patterns are used for modulation.
+Fourier basis pattern generation via temporal dithering or signal dithering\cite{huang2018computational} is at the expense of temporal resolution in DMD-based FSPI.
+The spatial dithering strategy proposed by Zhang et al. can increase the speed of FPSI by two orders of magnitude compared with the temporal dithering method \cite{zhang2017fast}.
+The high temporal resolution of the dithering method is important for imaging a fast-moving object.
+So, the grayscale patterns used in this study can be binarized using the upsampling scheme\cite{zhang2017fast} and Floyd–Steinberg dithering method\cite{floyd1976adaptive} as in Ref.~\cite{zhang2017fast}.
+After binarization, the pattern $P(f_x, f_y, 0)$ plus the pattern $P (f_x, f_y, \pi)$ equals the all-one pattern; the pattern $P (f_x, f_y, \pi/2)$ plus the pattern $P (f_x, f_y, 3\pi/2)$ equals the all-one pattern, as well.

-In the Fourier transform, all points in the spatial domain will contribute to each coefficient in the Fourier domain, and the result is that the displacement change in the spatial domain will directly affect the Fourier coefficient.
-Based on the linear phase shift property of Fourier transform, Zhang et al. proposed a method to detect the object motion trajectory using two Fourier coefficients for each frame\cite{zhang2019image}.
-The specific principle is that the displacement$(\Delta x,\Delta y)$ of the object image $O(x,y)$ in the spatial domain will lead to the phase shift in the Fourier domain $(-2\pi f_x\Delta x,-2\pi f_y\Delta x)$, which can be expressed as:
+In the Fourier transform, all points in the spatial domain will contribute to each coefficient in the Fourier domain; as a result, a displacement change in the spatial domain will directly affect the Fourier coefficient.
+Based on the linear phase shift property of the Fourier transform, Zhang et al. proposed a method for detecting the object motion trajectory using two Fourier coefficients for each frame\cite{zhang2019image}.
+The specific principle is that the displacement$(\Delta x,\Delta y)$ of the object image $O(x, y)$ in the spatial domain will result in a phase shift in the Fourier domain $(-2\pi f_x\Delta x,-2\pi f_y\Delta y)$, which can be expressed as